Mattia04/a-Lot-of-Pendulums/README.md

 - RK4
 - RK5
 - RK6
-- RK7
+- RK7 (wrong)
-- RK8
+- RK8 (wrong)
 - RKF45 (todo)
 - RKDP45 (todo)

-NOTE: the Butcher tables for all of them (except for RK4) are generated using ChatGPT so they could be wrong, but from eye I don't see an error.
+NOTE: The RK7 and RK8 have a wrong butcher tableau, I will fix them when i find a way to generate the coefficients automatically.
+The RKF45 and RKDP45 are not yet implemented because they use a non-fixed time step but for this particular code is easier to use a fixed time step.

 The child classes of `MyODEIntegrator` calculates the next step of the integration using the `.step()` method, which takes the current time `t`,